arkency/posts/posts/2013-10-04-refactor-to-remote-step-2-leave-tasks-unassigned.md

 and being constantly focused on most important aspects of our project.
 We need flexibility in managing the project.
 The more the better.
 But good things also happen.
 Sometimes people suprise us with their solutions and performance.
-Opportunities arrive and we would like to take them.
-So we need elasticity to manage all that complexity that a software project is.
-And small, unassigned tasks bring you that.
+Opportunities arrive and we would like to take them. **So we need elasticity to manage all that complexity that a software project is.
+And small, unassigned tasks bring you that**.

-Also it lowers the amount of micrmanagement and attention that the project needs.
+Also it lowers the amount of _micrmanagement_ and attention that the project needs.
 Instead of daily assigning tasks to people you just need to set their prorities which you do for everything anyway.

 ### Find out more

 There is more beyond what we wrote in this article.
-Find out [in our Arkency Survival Guide to effective remote programming ebook](http://sbx.sk/Ak8L) that we will be releasing soon or by [subscribing to the newsletter](http://arkency.us5.list-manage.com/subscribe?u=1bb42b52984bfa86e2ce35215&id=aed2a3766f) with tips and excerpts from the book similar in form to what you just read.
+Find out _[in our Arkency Survival Guide to effective remote programming ebook](http://sbx.sk/Ak8L)_ that we will be releasing soon or by [subscribing to the newsletter](http://arkency.us5.list-manage.com/subscribe?u=1bb42b52984bfa86e2ce35215&id=aed2a3766f) with tips and excerpts from the book similar in form to what you just read.